 Oldest Alternate Histories

-This section lists alternate histories written before the genre could be considered a genre.
-Arguments can be made for a number of possible dates marking a possible genre beginning point (see, e.g., Winthrop-Young's "Fallacies and Thresholds"), from the 1931 publication of J.C.
+Arguments can be made for a number of possible dates marking a possible genre beginning (see, e.g., Winthrop-Young's "Fallacies and Thresholds"), from the 1931 publication of J.C.
 Squire's anthology If It Had Happened Otherwise to the 1953 publication of Ward Moore's Bring the Jubilee.
 The date chosen here is 1939, the year that L. Sprague de Camp's original short story of "Lest Darkness Fall" saw publication, an event which effectively made alternate history fiction a sub-genre of science fiction.

 The increasing number of alternate histories which saw publication from the mid-1930s on are presumably a result of the generally respectful treatment given the subject by the essayists in Squire's If It Had Happened Otherwise and by historian Albert Toynbee in three essays included in his A Study of History.

 The first allohistorical novel would seem to be Geoffroy-Château's Napoléon et la conquête du monde, 1812-1823: histoire de la monarchie universelle (1836).
-Benjamin Disraeli's The Wondrous Tale of Alroy (1833) predates that work, but there is serious question whether Alroy is truly allohistorical.
+Although Benjamin Disraeli's The Wondrous Tale of Alroy (1833) predates that work, there is serious question whether Alroy is truly allohistorical.

 The earliest allohistorical short story is apparently Nathaniel Hawthorne's "P.'s Correspondence" (1845).